Verifier Threshold: An Efficient Test-Time Scaling Approach for Image Generation: Experimental Setup

-We use the same setup and hyperparameters as FlowRBF~\cite{kim2025inference} for all the methods: Best-of-$N$, search-over-paths, SVDD, and FlowRBF itself.
-We use a verifier threshold value ($\Delta$) of 0.005 and 0.00125 for ImageReward and VQAScore respectively when the total NFEs is 40.
-For subsequent total NFEs of 80 and 160, we correspondingly multiplied the threshold values with $2\times, 4\times$ the above value.
+We use the same setup and hyperparameters as FlowRBF for all the methods: Best-of-$N$, search-over-paths, SVDD, FlowRBF and ours.
+When using 40 NFEs, we used 5 initial noise samples, and doubled/quadrupled it for 80/160 respectively.
+We used guidance-scale 3.5, diffusion norm 3.0, exponential time-scheduler with $t_{\text{max}}=1000$ and image-size 1024 $\times$ 1024.